Haystack-Informatics/js-knowhow-share/README.md

 "...how long does it take to become a JS developer.."
 "...how can we learn or go about learning modern JS..."
 ```
-This is a formal response which aims to address those, and related, concerns.
+This is a formal-ish response which aims to address those, and related, concerns.

 ## Learning Resources